');

 About Meriden, IA

-Meriden is a small community in Iowa with a population of 130 residents.
-The median household income is $53,661 per year, which is near the national average.
-The median age in Meriden is 43.5 years.
+Meriden is a small community located in Iowa with a population of 130 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,661 per year, which is 29% below the national median of $75,149.
+The median age of 43.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Meriden, IA